KainNhantumbo/maron-themes/README.md

 > Bring new look and feel to your [Visual Studio Code](https://code.visualstudio.com) 🤩

+Contains minimal or additional highlighting.
+Each theme uses no italics, underscores, bold, etc. for code.

 Something's missing ? create Issues so that I can make the theme as compatible as possible ! ❤️ ;)

 Feel free use, reuse and fork.\